SentaFito53/aquaculture-iot-monitoring/README.md

 1. Prepare pH buffer solutions (usually pH 4.0 and pH 7.0).
 2. Open Serial Monitor at **115200 baud**.
 3. Follow the on-screen instructions.
-4. Example command:
+4. Example command: ENTERPH (enter Calib mode), CALPH (read current pH value), and EXITPH (save calib value)
+5. Before EXITPH make sure the pH value is stable
-5. Repeat for other pH values if necessary.
+6. Repeat for other pH values if necessary.

 #### 💧 How to calibrate TDS sensor:
-1. Use a TDS calibration solution (e.g., 707 ppm).
+1. Use a TDS calibration solution (e.g., 500 ppm).
 2. Open Serial Monitor.
-3. Type the command:
+3. Type the command: enter (enter Calib mode), cal:500 (set current TDS Value), and exit (save calib value)

 > The calibration constants are automatically saved to **EEPROM** and persist after reset.